zedeus/kinoplex/README.md

 admin.
 The web client has a chat overlay almost identical to mpv's, visible in fullscreen-mode.
 Press <kbd>Enter</kbd> to show it, and again to send/close.

-We use [plyr](https://github.com/sampotts/plyr) for playback which supports YouTube and Vimeo links, as well as video and audio file links.
+[plyr](https://github.com/sampotts/plyr) is used for playback which supports YouTube and Vimeo links, as well as video and audio file links.
 For broadest link support, consider using the mpv client instead since it uses youtube-dl to stream from almost any source. mkv files are generally not supported by